deltathought/deltathought.github.io/about.markdown

 If you have comments about any of my posts/ramblings or just want to chat, send me an e-mail at deltathought@protonmail.com or click [here](mailto:deltathought@protonmail.com).

+If you like this blog, consider donating some Dogecoin!
+My address is: DQDUW9t3Lm2pGps81JF7RJBzRk4CNKvvva

 The site is hosted on GitHub Pages and is built using Jekyll.

 You can find the source code for Jekyll at GitHub: